nawabahmadreshi/documentation/pages/getting-started/universal-app-links.md

 {% if page.ios_imessage %}

-**Universal Links are not supported by iOS iMessage apps unfortunately!**.
+**Universal Links are not supported by iOS iMessage apps unfortunately!**

 {% endif %}